wolfyreload/OpenChords/OpenChords/Manual/help.md

 **Opensong Songs and Sets Folder** - The path that OpenSong stores its Songs, Sets, Backgrounds and settings. usually "c:\{userfolder}\My Documents\OpenSong"

 **Http Server Enabled** - If this is enabled an embedded http server. note: you might get a firewall warning if this setting is enabled

-**Http Server Port** - The port on which the enbedded http server listens (default 8083)
+**Http Server Port** - The port on which the embedded http server listens (default 8083)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 e.g.
 http://{your ip address}:{selected port}/song will render the currently selected song on another device
 http://{your ip address}:{selected port}/set will render the currently selected set on another device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~